tbela99/gzip/README.md

 You can specify which resource are not managed by the service worker by specifying a list of patterns.
 They will always use the network only strategy.

+# CDN and Cookieless Domains

+* Configure up to 3 domains from which resources will be loaded.
+* You can also configure which kind of resource are loaded from these domains.
+* CORS headers are automatically added for responses sent from these domains

 # Misc

 *   Joomla administrator is excluded from the service worker cached resources